 Lastly, you can private pay for a respite provider, either to an individual or to a community agency.
-You can find a list of agencies that provide respite on The Arc of King County's Resource Guide, and you can find individuals to provide respite on caregiving website like www.care.com, the Home Care Referral Agency,
+You can find a list of agencies that provide respite on The Arc of King County's Resource Guide, and you can find individuals to provide respite on caregiving website like and Consumer Direct Care Network Washington (CDWA).